E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 ## Installation Options on Windows

-**Feel free to choose any one** of the options given above which is suitable to you.
+**Please feel free to choose any one** of the options given above that works best for you.

 ### 1️⃣ Option 1: If you are already using Ubuntu on Windows

 If you are using **Ubuntu on VirtualBox or as WSL** for other courses for example TCP/IP, and **Ubuntu version is 22.04.5 or earlier,** then you can use the same Ubuntu environment for EDA tools for this course also.

-You can check Ubuntu version with following commmand:
+You can check the Ubuntu version with the following command:

 ```bash
 lsb_release -a
 ```

-So if version is 22.04.5 or earlier, just open the terminal and run the following command
+So if the version is 22.04.5 or earlier, just open the terminal and run the following command

 ```bash
 sudo apt install -y iverilog gtkwave yosys opensta
 ```

-If you are  using later versions of Ubuntu (for example 24.04) then it won't work for these tools please choose any one of the following option.
+If you are  using later versions of Ubuntu (for example, 24.04) then it won't work for these tools.
+Please choose any one of the following options.

 ### 2️⃣ Option 2:Preinstalled Ubuntu Image (If RAM >= 8GB && Disk Space > 25 GB you can go with this option.
-Otherwise go to option 2)
+Otherwise, go to option 2)

 #### Step 1: Download and Install VirtualBox
 Download from: [VirtualBox Download](https://www.virtualbox.org/wiki/Downloads)